-Here in America, we value individualism and the right to be as weird as you want, rainbow-colored hair and all.
+We value individualism and the right to be as weird as you want, rainbow-colored hair and all.

 And while I applaud this and unequivocally say, “Bring on the weirdness”, this characteristic is not a virtue when traveling to Barcelona.

-No, they don’t have some cultural aversion to individuality.
+They don’t have some cultural aversion to individuality.

-Rather, pickpockets are rampant throughout the city.
-Therefore, anything that helps you blend in more as a local and look less like a tourist will help draw the pickpocket’s attention away from you.
+Anything you can do to help yourself blend in and look a little less like a tourist will, as a result, help draw a potential pickpocket’s attention away from you.

-I wore a neon green fleece and carried a bright pink backpack; almost as though I was carrying a vibrantly colored sign that called out for criminals in the area to “Plunder me.
-Rich American tourist walking”.
+I mean, I wore a neon green fleece and carried a bright pink backpack; almost as though I was carrying a vibrantly colored, neon sign that said to all criminals within a 500 meter radius, “Hi!
+Plunder me!
+Rich American Walking!”.

 Which brings me to my next Barcelona travel tip…

 I stupidly thought that I was impervious to any and all travel disasters.

 4. Don’t Rush Through Everything

-Look, I Understand:
+Look, I get it:

 After sprinting from one Gaudi architectural wonder to the next, I totally forget that Barcelona has some truly incredible beaches.

-So as a total afterthought:
+So as an afterthought:

 6. Pay Attention at Barcelona Airport

-When I was flying home from Barcelona, Spain, I had arrived insanely early for my night flight because well, I have horrendous anxiety that kicks in if I don’t arrive like three hours early, I’ll have a panic attack.
+I was insanely early for my night flight because well, I have horrendous anxiety and if I don’t arrive like three hours early, I’ll have a panic attack.

 So I killed time by shopping and walking through the terminal.